A Law of Data Separation in Deep Learning

-Deep learning methodologies have achieved remarkable success across a wide range of data-intensive tasks~\cite{krizhevsky2012imagenet,lecun2015deep, silver2016mastering,fawzi2022discovering}.
+\dropcap{D}eep learning methodologies have achieved remarkable success across a wide range of data-intensive tasks in image recognition, biological research, and scientific computing~\cite{krizhevsky2012imagenet,lecun2015deep, silver2016mastering,fawzi2022discovering}.
 In contrast to other machine learning techniques~\cite{hastie2009elements}, however, the practice of deep learning relies heavily on a plethora of heuristics and tricks that are not well justified.
-This situation often makes deep learning-based approaches ungrounded for some applications or necessitates the need for huge computational resources for exhaustive search~\cite{hutson2018has}, making it difficult to fully realize the potential of this set of methodologies.
+This situation often makes deep learning-based approaches ungrounded for some applications or necessitates the need for huge computational resources for exhaustive search, making it difficult to fully realize the potential of this set of methodologies~\cite{hutson2018has}.

-This unfortunate situation is in part owing to a lack of understanding of how the prediction depends on the interior layers of deep neural networks~\cite{bartlett2020benign,lu2018beyond,fang2021exploring}.
+This unfortunate situation is in part owing to a lack of understanding of how the prediction depends on the intermediate layers of deep neural networks~\cite{bartlett2020benign,lu2018beyond,fang2021exploring}.
 In particular, little is known about how the data of different classes (e.g., images of cats and dogs) in classification problems are gradually separated from the bottom layers to the top layers in modern architectures such as AlexNet~\cite{krizhevsky2012imagenet} and residual neural networks~\cite{he2016deep}.
 Any knowledge about data separation, especially quantitative characterization, would offer useful principles and insights for designing network architectures, training processes, and model interpretation.

-The main finding of this paper is a quantitative and precise delineation of the data separation process throughout all layers of \text{real-world} deep neural networks.
-As an illustration, Figure~\ref{fig:optimization} plots a certain value that measures how well the data are separated according to their class membership in each layer in a neural network trained on the Fashion-MNIST dataset \cite{xiao2017fashion}.
+The main finding of this paper is a quantitative delineation of the data separation process throughout all layers of deep neural networks.
+As an illustration, Fig.~\ref{fig:optimization} plots a certain value that measures how well the data are separated according to their class membership at each layer for feedforward neural networks trained on the Fashion-MNIST dataset \cite{xiao2017fashion}.
 This value in the logarithmic scale decays, in a distinct manner, linearly in the number of layers the data have passed through.
-Indeed, the Pearson correlation coefficients between the logarithm of this value and the layer index range from $-0.997$ and $-1$ in Figure~\ref{fig:optimization}.
-This phenomenon is unexpected because there is no explicit constraint during training that forces this exponential decay.
+The Pearson correlation coefficients between the logarithm of this value and the layer index range from $-0.997$ and $-1$ in Fig.~\ref{fig:optimization}.